 Applicants may include indirect costs in the budget.
 Indirect costs are costs of activities that benefit more than one program or objective and, therefore cannot be readily assigned to only one specific program or objective.
 Indirect costs are generally classified under functional categories such as general maintenance and operation expenses, general office and administration expenses, general overhead expenses and other allowable general expenses.

-- College tuition cannot be included in the calculation of indirect costs. - School districts must use the restricted indirect cost rates calculated by the State Education Department. - For existing Smart Scholars ECHS partnerships that apply for this program, and the IHE continues as the lead fiscal agent, these agencies continue to use an 8% rate.
+- College tuition cannot be included in the calculation of indirect costs. - School districts must use the restricted indirect cost rates calculated by the State Education Department.

 For more information on indirect costs, visit the NYSED website.